StuartMacKay/checklisting/README.rst

 A similar database could be used for any purpose - analysing observations for conservation, environmental management or education.
-Aggregating the observations from multiple databases with the crawlers makes this task a lot easier.
+Aggregating the observations from multiple databases with the scrapers makes this task a lot easier.

 Installing & Configuring